-Following the events of the last 18 months, the stay-at-home economy has, perhaps unsurprisingly, experienced explosive growth.
-We work from our bedrooms, work out in our front rooms, shop through Amazon, dine via Uber Eats, stream our movies through Netflix and get together with our mates over Zoom – all helping to drive a 23.3% increase in app downloads since the start of the pandemic.
+Following the events of the last 24 months, the stay-at-home economy, perhaps unsurprisingly, experienced explosive growth.
+Today, we’re still from our bedrooms, working out in our front rooms, shopping through Amazon, dining via Uber Eats and streaming our movies through Netflix – all helping to drive a 23.3% increase in app downloads since the start of the pandemic.

 These unprecedented shifts across our daily lives have massively increased the time we spend using our mobile devices.
 They’ve also radically impacted our needs, and our expectations, which in turn is nudging businesses to meet these new demands through apps that excel.

 More companies than ever are now looking to ship apps that help their customers navigate this new landscape – but how do you select the right mobile app development team for your needs?
 What should you be looking for in the team that’s going to help you ship the mobile app that your business, and your customers, deserve?
 In a world full of app development companies vying for your business, we recommend following 5 key steps to ensure you find a team that’s going to build you the app you need …